coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 == Screenshots ==
 1. Dashboard view of the importer
-2. Upload section of CSV/XML.
+2. Upload section of CSV.
 3. Mapping view of the uploaded CSV/XML fields with WordPress fields
 4. Detailed real-time log.
 5. Settings with php.ini details.